Start Your FREE 2024 ASVAB Practice Test

 Taking the exam may be a different experience, depending upon where you are able to take it.
 Testing is conducted at Military Entrance Processing Stations (MEPS) and Military Entrance Test (MET) sites.
 If you are close enough to a MEPS site, you will be administered the ASVAB on a computer.
 Those who take the exam at MET sites will usually receive a paper-and-pencil test.
 No matter which test format you receive, the questions and difficulty level will be similar.

 The total testing time is generally 3 to 4 hours for the paper-and-pencil version, while the average completion time for the computerized version is approximately 1.5 hours.
 The reason for the difference is that you cannot move forward to the next section on the paper-and-pencil exam without instruction from the proctor to move forward.
-The computerized test is adaptive: if a candidate answers a question correctly, the difficulty is increased.
+The computerized test is adaptive, meaning questions adjust based on the test-taker’s performance.
+If a candidate answers a question correctly, the following question presented will be more challenging; conversely, if a question is answered incorrectly, the subsequent one will be easier.

 What to Bring